Strata Global

 Site preparation:

-The base of any land should be clean, even.
-If there is any existing vegetation or unsuitable formations, it should be removed.
+The base surface should be clean and even.
+If there is any existing vegetation or unsuitable materials, they should be removed.

 Equipment and personnel:

-The equipment required must be checked first for rollers, excavators, and spreading machines.
-Employees who are involved in the installation process need to be well informed.
+The equipment required must be checked first, such as rollers, excavators, and spreading machines.
+Employees who are involved in the installation process need to be well informed and trained.

 Installation process